-Flexible arrangement options: Examples: Points to consider: Split shifts splitting a work day into two or more parts eg morning and evening Additional costs due to penalty rates.
-Service delivery.
-Part time Less than full time hours by mutual agreement.
-In the context of flexible work these are usually temporary part time or reduced hours arrangements Must comply with Award conditions.
-The payment of salary and leave accruals will be pro-rata to full time salary Job share A full time role is undertaken by more than one employee who is paid on a part time basis for the hours they work Suitability of the role for this arrangement.
-Capacity for handover between two parties.
+Flexible arrangement options: Examples: Points to consider: on a part time basis for the hours they work between two parties.
 Equitable division of work and responsibilities.
 Both job share partners skills and experiences meet the role description criteria.
 Flexibility in task within a team or collaboration across teams Assign work based on strengths, or share people across teams as needed Consider the impact on leave for other team members.
 WHERE work is done Working in a hybrid model Working remotely (from home or another location) and in the designated workplace Suitability of the role for this arrangement.
 Agreement in place to detail the arrangements.
 The necessary equipment required to do the role is available.
 Communication plans are established to limit isolation.
 The ability to work free from the threat of psychological, emotional or physical harm from others in the remote working location, including home environments.
-Maintaining confidentiality of
+Maintaining confidentiality of records.

-Flexible arrangement options: Examples: Points to consider: records.
 The requirements of the NSW Health Remote Access policy directive are met.
 The ability to cease the arrangement at short notice if required.